iapyeh/GGeditor/docs/User Guide.rst

 Why Partial Conversion
 ----------------------

 The idea for partial conversion is mainly for creating comments in a source code.
-In your source code scripts, you can write the comments for functions, classes, modules, packages in reStructuredText format.
-The RTD will generate API documents from your souce code.
+In your source code scripts, you can have comments for functions, classes, modules, packages in reStructuredText format.
+The RTD can automatically generate API documents from souce codes.
 This "\ |LINK5|\ " has more.

 .. _h6f1f457d4147275ff141e245c44e79: